Help Your Dog Thrive and Enjoy Life With Canine Massage

-Massage is not just for humans - with many animals also being able to also benefit from massage therapy, including dogs.
+You've probably heard of massage for people?
+But many animals do also benefit from massage therapy, including dogs.
 Canine Sports Massage therapy is a 'hands-on' therapy which involves the therapist gently manipulating the soft tissues of the dogs body.
 Often, some simple stretches are also part of the massage.

-Massage has a direct effect on the skin, muscles and joints and is helpful not only as part of a rehabilitation programme to treat injuries, but can also be used preventatively - e.g. as part of warming up before exercise and cooling down after exercise.
+Massage has a direct effect on the skin, muscles and joints.
+It's helpful not only as part of a rehabilitation programme to treat injuries and relieve pain and tension, but can also be used preventatively.
+For example use canine massage as part of warming up before exercise and cooling down after exercise.
 Canine massage therapists will also often see dogs with any of the following:

 - Difficulty jumping or getting up and down

 - Back problem

 - Loss of performance (particularly relevant to agility or working dogs)

 - Reluctance to play